 The high-vaulted ceilings serve as an invitation for timid first-timers, but it’s the toothsome salty snacks and balanced wine that turn you into a regular.

 Want to impress your friends at this popular Portland wine bar?
 Use adjectives like “nervous” when describing white wines.
-The term is generally used to describe young white wines that hit the palate with a slight acidity before turning into bright and pleasant notes to finish.
+The term is generally used for young white wines that hit the palate with a slight acidity before turning into bright and pleasant notes at the finish.

 Note: This Portland wine bar is first-come, first-served.
 Reservations are not accepted so you may need to wait in line for a table to open up.

 Half of me wants to keep this cozy wine bar in Portland a secret because I enjoy it so much, but that wouldn’t be fair because they deserve the love.
 Located two blocks from my old apartment in Northwest Portland, this is where you’d find me closing out the work week most Friday afternoons.

 This charming Portland wine bar couldn’t be smaller or cozier if it tried.
 Seating less than 10 folks inside and up to 10 folks outside, you’ll need to be okay rubbing shoulders with strangers-turned-acquaintances by the second glass.